Vision

 Research Roadmap

 Three phases, each building on the last.
-The goal isn't a single paper — it's a field-level contribution to how spatial intelligence is designed, evaluated, and trusted.
+The goal is not a single paper; it is a useful contribution to how spatial intelligence is designed, evaluated, and trusted.

 Harmony One

-Complete Harmony One reference implementation.
-Establish a replicable evaluation methodology for spatial AI systems validated in controlled and real-world deployment settings.
+Build a Harmony One reference implementation.
+Establish a replicable evaluation methodology for spatial AI systems tested in controlled and field-adjacent settings.

 Scale + Validation

 Multi-user spatial intelligence and cross-environment transfer.
-Deploy OpenSpatialAI as a developer platform with standardized APIs.
+Test whether OpenSpatialAI can become a developer-facing library with standardized APIs.
 Run longitudinal studies measuring adaptation over months, not sessions.

 Impact + Open Ecosystem

-Publish community benchmark frameworks for spatial intelligence evaluation.
-Establish an open research ecosystem on Harmony principles — enabling other labs to build on, extend, and challenge the architecture.
+Publish community benchmark materials for spatial intelligence evaluation.
+Share reusable research artifacts so other labs can build on, extend, and challenge the architecture.

 Long-Term Impact